MDFL64/GmodPillPack-TeamFortress/README.md

 Download the current "stable" version from the Steam Workshop.
 This is the "bleeding edge" development version.

 Feel free to contribute to this or make your own packs.
-Please model custom packs after this and the Episodic pack.
+Please model custom packs after this or one of the other addon packs.